 Paul Wenger was elected president of the California Farm Bureau Federation in December 2009 and was elected to a third term in 2013.

 Wenger, who farms in Modesto, became a statewide officer in 1997 when he was elected second vice president.
 He was elected first vice president in 2005.
 He also served as a member of the CFBF board and chaired the CFBF Water Advisory Committee and the Board Water Development Task Force.
 He is a former president of the Stanislaus County Farm Bureau.
-In January 2011, he was elected to the American Farm Bureau Federation board of directors, and was re-elected in 2013.
+In January 2011, he was elected to the American Farm Bureau Federation board of directors, and was re-elected in 2013 and 2015.

 A third-generation farmer, Wenger farms almonds and walnuts on the family farm, which includes property purchased by his grandfather in 1910.
 His farming operations also include sharecropping, custom farm work and walnut hulling.
 He has expanded his operation to include processing and marketing of almonds and walnuts through his Wood Colony Nut Co., to provide an opportunity for the fourth generation of the family to vertically integrate into the family farming operation.

 Wenger attended Modesto Junior College before transferring to Cal Poly, San Luis Obispo, where he earned a degree in animal science.

 Wenger has been active in community affairs, serving on the Salida Volunteer Fire Department, the Hart-Ransom School Board of Trustees, and the Stanislaus Land Trust and Agricultural Pavilion boards.